Lande21/RolandeU.github.io/README.md

 MIRACLE: ARE ALWAYS HAPPENING!
 Lord did it!
 GOD will provide always 100%.
 I just love GOD SO MUCH.
-He has a plan! pp yasigaye wenyine😭😭😭
+He has a plan!so sad disi ariko azamenyera